 Q: Your book does a great job exposing readers to new and exciting grains they may never have tried before.
 What’s one of your favorite grains and what’s your favorite way to prepare it?

 Quinoa is my favorite whole grain because it is super quick to prepare, super nutritious and super tasty.
 Curried quinoa salad on page 99 of The Flexitarian Diet is a great way to eat quinoa.

 For more great reading recommendations, check out our Recommended Reads!

 Dawn Jackson Blatner, RD, LDN, is a registered and licensed dietitian and a national spokesperson for the American Dietetic Association.
 She is the online nutrition expert for Lifetime Television, writes a food and nutrition blog for USA Today and teaches healthy cooking classes at The Chopping Block Cooking School in Chicago.
 She is an advisory board expert for Fitness magazine, hosts a regular healthy eating segment called “Take a Bite” on NBC Chicago and is a national nutrition expert interviewed annually in over 200 media outlets such as Dr. Oz, CNN, Dateline NBC, People Magazine, and WebMD.
-She writes for magazines such as Health, All You, Fitness and Ladies Home Journal and is the author of The Flexitarian Diet (McGraw-Hill, 2009).
-Dawn has over 10 years experience working with clients managing obesity, diabetes, high cholesterol, high blood pressure, heart disease and cancer.
+She writes for magazines such as Health, All You, Fitness, and Ladies Home Journal and is the author of The Flexitarian Diet (McGraw-Hill, 2009).
+Dawn has over 10 years of experience working with clients managing obesity, diabetes, high cholesterol, high blood pressure, heart disease, and cancer.
 For more information on The Flexitarian Diet visit www.dawnjacksonblatner.com.
 To buy her book, visit any major on-line retailer.